KeithChenYong/Fraud-Detection/README.md

 | XGBoost | - Handling Imbalanced Data<br>-  Boosting Technique |

 ## Contributing
 Contributions are welcome!
 Please submit bug reports or feature requests via the [GitHub issue tracker](https://github.com/KeithChenYong/Fraud-Detection/issues).
+This workflow uses a significant portion of bandwidth, and due to the limited amount available under the author's account, the workflow may encounter errors.
+Git LFS data resets monthly, allowing the workflow to run successfully again.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.